-

 - What can I do if a doo site does not load

-- Independently adapt standard designations of the doo booking process
+- Adjusting standard labels and texts of the doo booking process

 - How do I delete my account